krocat/ToonHA/README.md

 # Changes in my fork
-added an icon in HA
+This is an update for the google assistant in HA

 # Toon Home Assistant component